Analysis | Kayleigh McEnany’s latest briefing is a case study in gaslighting, whataboutism and false claims

 “John Brennan probably has the most to answer, because it was John Brennan who sat before Congress and said the Steele dossier — paid for by Hillary Clinton, paid for by the [Democratic National Committee] — that document played no part of the role in opening the Russia probe, when in fact we know it did — when in fact, we know it was the impetus,” McEnany said, “and testified before a [Foreign Intelligence Surveillance Act] court for its truthfulness to spy on the Trump campaign.”

 There’s a lot to unpack there.
-The first is that the claim that the document played a part in opening the Russia investigation is false.
-The investigation began in summer 2016, while the dossier came later in the fall.
-Justice Department inspector general Michael Horowitz has reported that, in fact, “Steele’s reports played no role in the Crossfire Hurricane opening.”
+First, the claim that the document played a part in opening the Russia investigation is false.
+That investigation began in the summer of 2016, while the dossier came later in the fall.
+Justice Department Inspector General Michael Horowitz has reported that, in fact, “Steele’s reports played no role in the Crossfire Hurricane opening.”
 (Crossfire Hurricane is the code name for the Russia investigation.)

-The idea that CIA spied on the Trump campaign is also highly suspect.
+The idea that the CIA spied on the Trump campaign is also highly suspect.
 The target of the FISA warrant was Carter Page, who was no longer a foreign policy adviser to Trump’s campaign at the time.

-Whatever the faults of the Steele dossier — and we’ve known from the beginning that it was a document full of unconfirmed claims about Trump and Russia — it was not used to launch the Russia probe.
-McEnany’s decision to promote this long-debunked claim would seem to lay bare exactly how much she intends to adhere to the facts to actually defend her boss.
+Whatever the faults of the Steele dossier — and we’ve known from the beginning that it was full of unconfirmed claims about Trump and Russia — it was not used to launch the Russia probe.
+McEnany’s decision to promote this long-debunked claim would seem to lay bare exactly how much she intends to adhere to the facts to defend her boss.
 There were strikingly few used Tuesday.